UC3093C/uc3093c.github.io/_sources/labs/lab4.md

 - [ ] All methods are shown with proper visibility
 - [ ] Abstract class and method are properly indicated
 - [ ] Inheritance relationships are correctly shown
-- [ ] Diagram is saved as an image file.
-- [ ] Diagram is committed to the repository
+- [ ] Diagram is committed to the repository as [image file or markdown file]
 ```

 ### Task 3: Visual UML Class Diagram with draw.io